xrdocs/software-management/_blogs/2018-02-22-ztp-integration-with-nso.md

 }
 ```

-The Netconf profile template will look like this:
+If you plan to use Netconf, the profile template will have to be modified:

 ```
 myDevice = {